 Examples of our tradition of service include:

-- Brooks Pierce Litigator Kearns Davis will be the President of the North Carolina Bar Association in 2016-17.
+- Brooks Pierce Litigator Kearns Davis served as the President of the North Carolina Bar Association in 2016-17.
 Numerous Brooks Pierce attorneys have held positions of leadership in the NCBA, and spend countless hours working on behalf of the profession.

 - Our offices run pledge drives for the United Way, the United Arts Council, North Carolina Legal Aid, and other important community organizations each year.
 We raise thousands of dollars that are put right back into the communities where we live, work, and play.